Handbook Policy AgreementPlease read the Handbook listed below before agreeing to the policies.

 13.6 Tuition Refund Policy Once a student has registered and committed to the Kairos program year, tuition is not refundable if the student withdraws voluntarily or is dismissed due to violations of the membership agreement.

 13.7 Questions or Comments The Kairos staff and Board of Directors look forward to a fabulous season.
 We are here to answer your questions and to listen to your comments and concerns.
-For administrative requests, please feel free to contact the Administrative Director (Kairoschoir@gmail.com), and for programmatic questions, please email the Music Director (firstname.lastname@example.org)
+For administrative requests, please feel free to contact the Administrative Director (Kairoschoir@gmail.com), logistics, scheduling and event details our Communications Manager firstname.lastname@example.org and for artistic, educational and programmatic questions, please email the Music Director (email@example.com),

 14. Your child’s enrollment in the program is dependent upon each singer’s parents signing and respecting the rules expressed in this handbook.

 Please sign and return the last page of this handbook to a member of the staff.